-Elizabeth Bouvier-Fitzgerald is a licensed professional counselor, writer, speaker, trainer and survivor of complex trauma and generational poverty.
+Elizabeth Bouvier-Fitzgerald is a licensed clinical supervisor, writer, speaker, trainer and survivor of complex trauma and generational poverty.

 “Traumatic events destroy the sustaining bonds between individual and community.
 Those who have survived learn that their sense of self, of worth, of humanity, depends upon a feeling of connection with others.
 The solidarity of a group provides the strongest protection against terror and despair, and the strongest antidote to traumatic experience.
 Trauma isolates; the group re-creates a sense of belonging.
 Trauma shames and stigmatizes; the group bears witness and affirms.
 Trauma degrades the victim; the group exalts her.
 Trauma dehumanizes the victim; the group restores her humanity.“-Judith Herman, Trauma and Recovery

 She holds a dual masters from Lesley University in expressive psychotherapy and clinical mental health and has a combined 16 years experience in direct service, clinical and administrative supervision.

 She received her foundations trainer training from Trauma-Informed Oregon and offers the following: